Vacheron & Constantin ‘Date’ Automatic 18ct Tonneau 1976

-Here we have a fine example of a classic 1960s Vacheron & Constantin automatic in the sturdy tonneau-shaped case which is so redolent of the period.
-This watch also has a stunning burst patterned solid gold dial and one of the finest automatic movements of the period.
+Here we have a superb original example of a classic Vacheron & Constantin automatic from 1976 in a robust tonneau-shaped case which is so redolent of the period.
+This model reference 7397 has a stunning original unrestored ‘sunburst’ 18ct solid gold dial and contains one of the finest automatic movements of the period.
 This hugely impressive watch is perfectly suited for evening wear, special occasions or everyday use, should you so wish.
-This watch has been beautifully restored and is as fine an example as you are likely to see.
+This watch has been beautifully well cared for and is as fine an example as you are likely to see.

-The ultra-high-quality Vacheron & Constantin Calibre 1072/1, 29 jewel automatic chronometer rated movement is utterly beautiful.
+The ultra-high quality Vacheron & Constantin Calibre 1072/1, 29 jewel automatic chronometer rated movement is utterly beautiful.
 Put very simply… it is a work of art.
 Stamped with the ‘Geneve Seal’ with Fausses Côtes, Geneva Wave embellishment, a lever escapement, Gyromax balance, free-sprung Breguet balance spring and an 18ct solid gold rotor with 4 Ruby roller bearings.
-This is undoubtedly one for the finest automatic movements of its era.
+This is undoubtedly one of the finest automatic movements of its era.

 The movement is in superb condition having just completed a full overhaul and service by our vintage Vacheron & Constantin specialist watchmaker.
 It is running perfectly and has been calibrated in 5 positions to run within +8 seconds per day!
 This is truly outstanding for any mechanical watch and is no exaggeration – we have checked and confirmed the test results on our electronic watch timegrapher.
 This movement also has an excellent power reserve of 46 hours when fully wound.

-The movement is signed ‘Vacheron & Constantin’, ‘Geneve Swiss’ and ’29 Jewels’ with the Calibre number 1072/1, the movement serial number 618739 and Swiss Geneva hallmarks.
+The movement is signed ‘Vacheron & Constantin’, ‘Automatic’ and ’29 Jewels’ with the Calibre number 1072/1, the movement serial number 618739 and Swiss Geneva hallmarks.
 The movement serial number dates this watch to 1976.

 With care and regular servicing, say every 3 to 4 years, we would fully expect this watch to continue to run very happily for another 50+ years!
 We are therefore totally confident in offering this watch with our 12 months’ written warranty*.